EcmaTC53/spec/markup/main.md

 #### Properties of constructor options object
 | Property | Description |
 | :---: | :--- |
 | `port` | A number specifying the port to listen on.
-This property is optional and defaults to 0.
+This property is optional and defaults to `0` which requests an ephemeral port.
 | `address` | A string with the IP address of the network interface to bind to.
 This property is optional.

 #### Methods